sstadick/perbase/README.md

     perbase base-depth [FLAGS] [OPTIONS] <reads>

 FLAGS:
+    -Z, --bgzip        Optionally bgzip the output
     -h, --help         Prints help information
     -m, --mate-fix     Fix overlapping mates counts, see docs for full details -V, --version      Prints version information
     -z, --zero-base    Output positions as 0-based instead of 1-based

 OPTIONS:
+    -B, --bcf-file <bcf-file>
+            A BCF/VCF file containing positions of interest.
+If specified, only bases from the given positions will be reported on
+    -b, --bed-file <bed-file>
+            A BED file containing regions of interest.
+If specified, only bases from the given regions will be reported on
+    -C, --channel-size-modifier <channel-size-modifier>
+            The fraction of a gigabyte to allocate per thread for message passing, can be greater than 1.0 [default:
+            0.15]
-    -B, --bcf-file <bcf-file>                A BCF/VCF file containing positions of interest.
-If specified, only bases from the given positions will be reported on -b, --bed-file <bed-file>                A BED file containing regions of interest.
-If specified, only bases from the given regions will be reported on -c, --chunksize <chunksize>              The ideal number of basepairs each worker receives.
-Total bp in memory at one time is (threads - 2) * chunksize -F, --exclude-flags <exclude-flags>      SAM flags to exclude, recommended 3848 [default: 0] -f, --include-flags <include-flags>      SAM flags to include [default: 0] -D, --max-depth <max-depth>              Set the max depth for a pileup.
-If a positions depth is within 1% of max- depth the `NEAR_MAX_DEPTH` output field will be set to true and that position should be viewed as suspect [default: 100000] -q, --min-mapq <min-mapq>                Minimum MAPQ for a read to count toward depth [default: 0] -o, --output <output>                    Output path, defaults to stdout --ref-cache-size <ref-cache-size>    Number of Reference Sequences to hold in memory at one time.
+    -c, --chunksize <chunksize>
+            The ideal number of basepairs each worker receives.
+Total bp in memory at one time is (threads - 2) * chunksize [default: 1000000]
+    -F, --exclude-flags <exclude-flags>                      SAM flags to exclude, recommended 3848 [default: 0] -f, --include-flags <include-flags>                      SAM flags to include [default: 0] -D, --max-depth <max-depth>
+            Set the max depth for a pileup.
+If a positions depth is within 1% of max-depth the `NEAR_MAX_DEPTH` output field will be set to true and that position should be viewed as suspect [default: 100000] -Q, --min-base-quality-score <min-base-quality-score>
+            Minium base quality for a base to be counted toward [A, C, T, G].
+If the base is less than the specified quality score it will instead be counted as an `N`.
+If nothing is set for this no cutoff will be applied -q, --min-mapq <min-mapq>                                Minimum MAPQ for a read to count toward depth [default: 0] -o, --output <output>                                    Output path, defaults to stdout --ref-cache-size <ref-cache-size>
+            Number of Reference Sequences to hold in memory at one time.
 Smaller will decrease mem usage [default: 10]

-    -r, --ref-fasta <ref-fasta>              Indexed reference fasta, set if using CRAM -t, --threads <threads>                  The number of threads to use [default: 16]
+    -r, --ref-fasta <ref-fasta>                              Indexed reference fasta, set if using CRAM -t, --threads <threads>                                  The number of threads to use [default: 32]

 ARGS:
     <reads>    Input indexed BAM/CRAM to analyze
 ```

 ### only-depth